tomsteele/blacksheepwall/README.md

 blacksheepwall
 ===

+## Archive Notice
+I am no longer maintaing this tool.
+BSW has served me well, and was written in Go in 2013.
+I would suggest using [amass](https://github.com/OWASP/Amass) as it is actively supported.

 [![](https://godoc.org/github.com/tomsteele/blacksheepwall/bsw?status.svg)](http://godoc.org/github.com/tomsteele/blacksheepwall/bsw)

 blacksheepwall is a hostname reconnaissance tool written in Go.
 It can also be used as a stand-alone package in your tools.